robotjackie/portfolio/_projects/04_Arduino_cam.md

 **Pin connections**

-The important parts are that the SIOC and SIOD pins are connected to the I2C pins of the microcontroller.
+The camera's SCCB protocol is the same as I2C.
+So the SIOC and SIOD pins should be connected to the I2C pins of the microcontroller (SCL and SDA respectively).

-Of course 3V3 should be connected to an input voltage of 3.3V, and GND should be connected to Ground.
+3V3 should be connected to an input voltage of 3.3V, and GND should be connected to Ground.

 Some pins like HREF, STROBE, RST are unused, while OE should be connected to GND.

 My guess for why they are unused: OE (output enable) should always be pulled low (connected to ground).
 We don't need a STROBE light for our application.
 HREF for row synchronization may be redundant if we know the resolution from the register and have VSYNC for the start/end of the frame.
 RST is subsumed for our purposes by WRST and RRST.
 PWDN is also unused as you can just end the program or disconnect the device to power down.

 The rest of the pins can be connected to GPIO pins, mostly set as output.
 If your board doesn't have enough digital pins, you can of course connect them to Analog pins.
 Data comes in parallel from the eight D0-D7 pins.

 Here is an example of pin connections, using the Arduino Pro Mini.
 This is from the Arduvision code.
-Note that it doesn't use all the data pins (leaves the three pins D0:D2 unattached) and gives up some resolution/quality for faster processing.
+Note that it doesn't use all the data pins (leaves the three pins D0:D2 unattached) and gives up some quality for faster processing.

 <center><img src="http://2.bp.blogspot.com/-AC4P0mwMXkk/VCb21n9EIZI/AAAAAAAABAI/jdVbCIMCVhk/s1600/conections.png" width="800"></center>